 The sound of the waves triggers his inner self.
 He feels the mighty presence in the limitless ocean.
-Therefore, one can say that the poems in Ahana and Other Poems exhibit a shift in ideology from Songs to Myrtilla, Urvasie, and Love and Death.
-The romantic vision of the ecosphere gives way to a more profound realisation of identification in "Rebirth," where the poet's persona merges with Nature:
+Therefore, one can say that the poems in Ahana and Other Poems exhibit a shift in ideology from Songs to Myrtilla, Urvasie and Love and Death.
+The romantic vision on ecosphere gives way to a deeper realisation of identification in "Rebirth", where the poet persona merges with Nature: